Ohio — Congressional Term Limits (1992–1995)

 Structural Significance

-Ohio is unusual among the 1992 congressional term-limits initiatives in that its amendment framed limits as a direct prohibition on holding office rather than as a ballot-access restriction.
+Ohio is unusual among the 1992 congressional term-limit initiatives in that its amendment framed limits as a direct prohibition on holding office rather than as a ballot-access restriction.

 The amendment’s nullification under U.S. Term Limits, Inc. v.
-Thornton underscores the constitutional boundaries of state-imposed congressional eligibility conditions, reaffirming that such provisions cannot persist beyond the enumerated qualifications in the U.S. Constitution.
+Thornton underscores the constitutional boundaries of state-imposed congressional eligibility conditions.

 Sources